Arafat-Aljawari/AMSA-Net-Adaptive-Multi-Scale-Attention-Net-for-Hyperspectral-Image-Classification/README.md

 # AMSA-Net-Adaptive-Multi-Scale-Attention-Net-for-Hyperspectral-Image-Classification

-the code will be available wi=hen this paper get accepted
+The code will be available withen this paper gets accepted